The weeks shown in color represent the start and end points of chemical exposure for each study.

 Results for Phthalates (DEHP)Decreased testis and seminal vesicle weights.
 Changes in the developmental capacity of gametes.
 Decreased sperm count and viability.
 Decreased LHR and FSHR in the testis.

 Subjects: CD-1 mice

-Exposure duration: post-natal day 18 – post-natal day 20 (comparable to human prenatal development from approximately day 1 of week 35 to day 1 of week 38)
+Exposure duration: gestational day 0 – post-natal day 21 (comparable to human prenatal development from approximately day 1 of week 1 to beyond birth)

 |Reference [PubMed Link]

 Pocar P, Fiandanese N, Secchi C, Berrini A, Fischer B, Schmidt JS, Schaedlich K, Borromeo V. 2012.
 Exposure to di(2-ethyl-hexyl) phthalate (DEHP) in utero and during lactation causes long-term pituitary-gonadal axis disruption in male and female mouse offspring.
 Endocrinology 153(2):937-948.